iservices/generator-future-state/README.md

 multiple processes.

 There will also be an example app included in the project which can be found in the src/apps/example/ folder.
-This is the example app that is used in the [flux-angular2](https://www.npmjs.com/package/flux-angular2) documentation and can be used to get up and running with the server right away.
+This is the example app that is used in the [reng](https://www.npmjs.com/package/reng) documentation and can be used to get up and running with the server right away.

-Lastly a package.js file is created in the src/apps/ folder which instructs build process to include the flux-angular2 package with all apps as a dependency.
+Lastly a package.js file is created in the src/apps/ folder which instructs build process to include the reng package with all apps as a dependency.

 After the project has been created you can start up the server using the following terminal command: